 03 of 05

 Ciao!
-Another must-read from the Ruhlman/Poclyn team, "Salumi" digs into the Italian art of dry-curing meat.
-Where "Charcuterie" focuses on the French (Bonjour!) methods (with some other European techniques), this book is 100 percent Italian.
-It explores the differences in Italian salumi, types of hogs, cuts of meat, and more.
-Recipes range from coppa, guanciale, and mortadella to prepared recipes, such as spaghetti carbonara and grilled radicchio with pancetta and balsamic.
+A must-read from the Ruhlman/Poclyn team, "Salumi" digs into the Italian art of dry-curing meat.
+Whereas their other book Charcuterie focuses on the French methods (with some other European techniques), this book is 100 percent Italian.
+Outlining the eight main Italian pork salumi products—guanciale, spalla, coppa, lonza, lardo, panchetta, prosciutto, and salami—this tome explores the differences in Italian salumi, types of hogs, and cuts of meat.
+Recipes include not only the charcuterie itself but also prepared dishes, such as spaghetti carbonara and grilled radicchio with pancetta and balsamic.

 04 of 05